hanshuebner/pixelisp/README.md

-# Raspberry Pi based Game Frame engine
+# Pixelisp: Raspberry Pi based Game Frame engine

-This repository contains an alternative engine for the [LEDSEQ Game Frame](http://ledseq.com/product/game-frame/), which is a 16x16 RGB matrix display in a nice, living room compatible housing.
+Pixelisp is alternative engine for the
+[LEDSEQ Game Frame](http://ledseq.com/product/game-frame/), which is a 16x16 RGB matrix display in a nice, living room compatible housing.